gopherlearning/teleport/rfd/XXXX-access-control-decision-api.md

 certificates.
 We may want to consider a mechanism for eliminating logins at the same time (e.g. by lazily provisioning certs containing only the target login at the proxy).

-#### Questions/Alternatives/Ongoing Research
+### Questions/Alternatives/Ongoing Research

 - We're still debating the merits of the naming scheme for the package/service.
 We've mostly narrowed it down to either a service name `AuthorizationService` with associated package name `authz`, or a service named `PolicyDecisionPointService` (or possibly `DecisionService`) with associated package name `pdp`.
-The former is more inline with existing teleport naming convetions, but risks confusion and reduces searchability since we already have many packages/services with very similar names.
-The latter is more inline with industry standard naming convetions/terminology and much more distinct, but risks being too verbose and/or being less intuitive to someone not familiar with the lingo.
+The former is more inline with existing teleport naming conventions, but risks confusion and reduces searchability since we already have many packages/services with very similar names.
+The latter is more inline with industry standard naming conventions/terminology and much more distinct, but risks being too verbose and/or being less intuitive to someone not familiar with the lingo.

-- We've gone back and forth a bit on wether to return bare permits s.t. the resulting client method returns `(*Permit, error)` or to use an enclosing response/decision message with a oneof for allow/deny cases.
+- We've gone back and forth a bit on whether to return bare permits s.t. the resulting client method returns `(*Permit, error)` or to use an enclosing response/decision message with a oneof for allow/deny cases.
 The former is more inline with how existing access control decisions are made and results in slightly cleaner code, but the latter may be useful if we ever decide to start doing more complex denial cases (e.g. for MFA flows or verbose denials for use by visualization tools).
 We're currently leaning toward bare permits since all the good arguments for enclosed responses are speculative at this point.
 One of the design goals of this system is to let us iterate faster, and that includes adding new methods with new conventions as the need arises.